conradolandia/wp_export2yaml/README.md

 - **BeautifulSoup warnings** are suppressed by default.
 - If you encounter a deserialization error, ensure your PHP serialized data is valid.
 The script uses `phpserialize` for all unserialization.
 - For large XML files, the script uses `lxml.iterparse` for efficient, low-memory parsing.
 - If you notice paragraphs are not preserved as expected, check your original WordPress HTML for implicit paragraphs (newlines or `<br>` tags).
-The converter now handles these, but edge cases may still exist.
-If you find one, please open an issue or PR!
+The converter handles these, but edge cases may still exist.
+If you find one, please open a PR!
 - If you want to further customize the Markdown or YAML output, you can edit the `wrap_inline_runs_in_paragraphs`, `html_paragraphize`, or `postprocess_markdown` functions in `wp_export2yaml.py`.

 ## License